|

 Years ago when

-I first heard about it, I did not believe it – but after seeing the
+I first heard about three point serve receive technique, I did not

-proof from the video tapes I had to believe it exists.
+proof from the video tapes how often it occurs, I had to start changing

 What do we mean by “knee on the ground”?